rajatpoddar/Pocket-Budget/README.md

 ```
 This typically starts on `http://localhost:4000`.

+## Live Project

+You can view the live project at: [https://pocketbdgt.fun/](https://pocketbdgt.fun/)

 ## Deployment

 This project includes an `apphosting.yaml` file, indicating it's set up for deployment with [Firebase App Hosting](https://firebase.google.com/docs/app-hosting).
 Refer to the Firebase App Hosting documentation for deployment steps.